-Our group wants to understand the role of mitochondrial proteases in the maintainance of the mitochondrial proteome.
+Our group wants to understand how mitochondria build and maintain their proteome.
+Our focus is on the role of mitochondrial proteases that are required for maturation and quality control of newly imported proteins.
 In particular, we are aiming to understand the pathophysiological consequences upon mutations and dysfunction in mitochondrial presequence proteases that result in severe neurodegeneration and cardiomyopathies.
+We investigate the consequences of imbalanced mitochondrial proteostasis and the protective cellular response that is triggered upon proteotoixc stress.

 Mitochondria are essential eukaryotic organelles that are involved in a plethora of important cellular function like the ATP synthesis via oxidative phosphorylation, the synthesis of iron-sulfur-cluster, amino acids, heme or lipids or programmed cell death.
 To fulfill their diverse functions mitochondria are equipped with more than 1000 different proteins.
 The vast majority of these proteins are encoded in the nuclear DNA, translated on cytosolic ribosomes and imported into the organelle post-translationally.
 Targeting of these precursor proteins is mostly achieved by N-terminal extensions, termed presequences, that direct import across both mitochondrial membranes.